What is Rolfing

 - More about gravity

-Gravity affects us everywhere on earth.
+Gravity affects us everywhere and at all times on earth.
 It pushes and pulls us, creating tension in our bodies.
-Your body compensates to stay upright.
+In every posture and every movement, the body compensates to stay upright.

 - slouching posture